jiajunzhuchris/Todo-list/README.md

 # Todo-list
-This is a simple TO-DO list demo.
+This is a simple TODO-list demo.